Shreeram-2706/Real-Time-Stock-Market-Analysis-Data-Engineering/README.md

 ### Data Flow:
 1. I fetch real-time stock market data from an external API
 2. I stream the data using Apache Kafka
-3. I store raw data in an Amazon S3 bucket
+3. I store raw data in an MinIO
 4. I load the data into Snowflake for analytics
 5. I transform data using DBT through multiple layers:
    - **Raw Layer**